mode19/humanreadable/docs/_posts/2017-01-09-javascript-JSON-formatting.md

 ---
 layout: post
-title:  "A quick tip to format JSON objects in JavaScript"
+title:  "JavaScript Quick Tip: Stringifying an Object with Indentation"
 date:   2018-01-09
 categories: javascript
 ---

-A quick way to convert a JavaScript object to a formatted and indented string is to use the [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) function.
+In JavaScript the [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)Stringify method provides a way of converting a JavaScript object to a string.
+This function also has a feature to add linebreaks and indentation as a quick way to make the string more readable which can help during troubleshootin.

 For example, take the following JavaScript object:

 {% highlight javascript %}
-var json = {
+var obj = {
  test : 1,
  arr : [
   {a : 1},